OpenVoiceOS/community-docs/docs/intents.md

 ## Keyword Intents

-Keyword based intent parsers determine user intent based on a list of keywords or entities contained within a users utterance.
+Keyword based intent parsers determine user intent based on a list of keywords or entities contained within a user's utterance.

 ### Defining keywords and entities